RAF Netheravon, Wiltshire

 In the sixties we would play in and out of the hangars and climb up onto the gantries.

-Four large doors opening to full width allowing aircraft not yet designed could use it.
+Four large doors opening to full width.

 The 'A' shed from above.